null4bl3/awesome-banner/README.md

 # awesome-banner

-Isometric ASCII banner for your application with a minimal set of dependencies.
+ASCII banner for your application with a minimal set of dependencies.

 ![scrot](https://raw.githubusercontent.com/null4bl3/awesome-banner/master/the_scrot.png)